 To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Ormiston has scattered areas of medium to high bushfire hazard.
-The largest of these areas is located along Hilliards Creek stretching from Hilliard Street south to the railway line.
+The largest of these areas is located along Hilliards Creek stretching from Hilliard Street south to the railway line and into Hilliards Creek and Fellmonger Parks.
 This section backs onto established residential areas, with additional residential developments being planned in the vicinity.

 Flood Prone, Storm Tide

 The most significant source of flooding in the Ormiston area is Hilliards Creek.
 This creek is prone to both tidal inundation and flash flooding from heavy rainfall events.
 Fortunately, the vast majority of land that is impacted by the potential flooding is the bushland corridor that surrounds the creek system itself where there is no residential development.
 There are however a couple of larger properties at the end of Beckwith Street that may be impacted by flooding that could be caused by either tidal inundation or flash flooding from heavy rainfall events.
+Potential for storm tide inundation from Sand Street, along Raby Esplanade to Cowley Street and parts of Nautilus Drive as indicated by the flood and storm tide hazard mapping.
 Flash flooding of Hilliards Creek has the potential to extend from the mouth of the creek in Ormiston, across the railway line at the end of Sturgeon Street, around Ormiston College and continue as far inland as Finucane Road, Cleveland.

 Current mapping indicates that Ormiston has a limited landslide risk, being a low to medium landslide hazard generally along its eastern shoreline.
 Ormiston is a well populated area with residential development within the identified landslide hazard areas.

-The Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+The Redland City Plan, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

-The vast majority of Ormiston is connected to the sewer network which links into the Alexandra Hills Sewerage Treatment Plant, located to the east of Hanover Drive adjacent to bushland identified as being a high to very high bushfire hazard.
+The vast majority of Ormiston is connected to the sewer network which links into the Cleveland Wastewater Treatment Plant, located east of Hanover Drive and west of the Redland Hospital, adjacent to bushland identified as being a high to very high bushfire hazard.
+Many of the RCC sewage pumping stations have fixed generators onsite to provide backup power in the event of a power failure.
+Those that do not have fixed generators have the facilities to plug in a portable generator; several are available that can be taken to any site that requires it.

 The small number of acreage properties that are not connected to the sewer network rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.